tmforum/DataModelDocumentation/docs/Customer/BalanceDeduct.md

 ### This schema references the following schemas directly:

 -Entity
-RelatedParty
-ProductRef
-BalanceReserveRef
-RelatedParty
-PartyAccountRef

-### This schema is referenced directly or indirectly by the following schemas:

 -RelatedParty
--EntityRef

 -ProductRef

 -BalanceReserveRef

+-RelatedParty

 -PartyAccountRef

+### This schema references directly or indirectly by the following schemas:

+-RelatedParty

+-BalanceReserveRef

+-EntityRef

 -Entity

+-ProductRef

+-PartyAccountRef